 The reason behind this is that laughter serves more as a type of social interaction than an individual performance.
 It is 30 times more likely to smile and laugh when we are with others than doing it alone because humor usually has a social background and sharing humor makes up more than half the fun.
 Laughter is more about communication than the joke and the comedy itself, it is a pure social concept with physiological and health implications.

 As such, laughter has been studied in socially challenged groups such as individuals with autism spectrum disorder, and researchers propose there are potential communicative functions to be studied and discussed.
 These individuals do not respond to laughter as another person would, but has random outbursts of laughter, usually unexplained and apparently not triggered by any external source.
-The apparently random cases of laughter seem to have a pattern that would need to be addressed individually to incorporate laughter into the therapeutic program of individuals with autism spectrum disorder.
+The apparently random cases of laughter seem to have a pattern that would need to be addressed individually to incorporate laughter into the therapeutic program of individuals with autistic spectrum disorder.

 Common emotional problems such as depression can also be improved with humor and laughter.
 More than just being sad, depression is a mental disease in which the neurotransmitters in the brain are not functioning as they should, thus signaling emotions and inducing psychological symptoms such as sadness and even suicidal thoughts.
 In this regard, laughter has been identified to help depressed people regain a sense of optimism, endure stressful situation, improve their problem-solving skills and improving their overall sense of wellbeing.
 In depression, laughter therapy can be used to reduce negative cognitive responses, and it has been identified to have the best stress-relieving effect among many other methods.
 Studies have shown that even forced laughs can help our body react to it and feel better, not to say that forced laugh can easily become a genuine one.